Business-to-business: Vertical B2B model

 Vertical B2B is generally oriented to manufacturing or business.
 It can be divided into two directions: upstream and downstream.
 Producers or commercial retailers can have a supply relationship with upstream suppliers, including manufacturers, and form a sales relationship.
 As an example, Dell works with upstream suppliers of integrated circuit microchips and computer printed circuit boards (PCBs).

 A vertical B2B website can be similar to the enterprise's online store.
 Through the website, the company can promote its products vigorously, more efficiently, and more comprehensively, enriching transactions by helping customers better understand their products.
 Alternatively, the website can be created for business purposes, where the seller advertises their products to promote and expand transactions.

-A good example of a vertical B2B model is manufacturers vs wholesalers.

 Horizontal B2B model

-Horizontal B2B is the transaction pattern for the intermediate trading market.
+Horizontal B2B is a type of transaction pattern where a platform connects buyers and sellers from various different industries for similar, general-purpose transactions.
 It consolidates similar transactions from various industries into one platform, offering trading opportunities for both buyers and suppliers.
 Typically, it involves companies that do not own or sell the products but serve as a platform to connect sellers and buyers online.
 The better platforms help buyers easily find information about the sellers and the relevant information about the products via the website.

 A good example of a horizontal B2B model is bankers vs corporate lawyers.

 Growth of e-procurement

 A 2022 Amazon report highlighted a "rapid transformation of B2B e-procurement in recent years", with 91% of the B2B buyers surveyed in their study stating that they preferred online purchasing.

+In addition to online purchasing, the introduction of advanced AI tools has changed the way strategic decisions are taken by procurement executives.
+94% of procurement executives are using AI in sourcing activities.